EddyEjembi/Weather-Prediction-Project/README.md

 # Weather-Prediction-Project
 ### A Weather Prediction Project using Machine Learning.
-Documentation about this project: https://github.com/EddyEjembi/Weather-Prediction.git
+Documentation for this project: https://github.com/EddyEjembi/Weather-Prediction#weather-prediction